What Makes a Good Doctor Response? A Study on Text-Based Telemedicine: Bibliographical References

 Large language models (LLMs) are increasingly adapted to medical settings via pre-training, fine-tuning, and prompting on clinical corpora \cite{zhou2023survey}.
 Much of the literature evaluates exam-style or multiple-choice QA, where strong performance can be achieved under appropriate adaptation strategies \cite{zhou2023survey}.
 More recent "copilot" frameworks aim to support broader clinical workflows without task-specific fine-tuning \cite{ren2024healthcare}, but open-ended, real-world interaction settings remain less studied.

 Patient-facing deployment depends not only on correctness but also on perceived reliability and empathy.
 AI-labeled medical advice can be rated as less trustworthy or empathetic, lowering willingness to follow it even when content is held constant \cite{reis2024influence,hohenstein2023artificial}.
 Conversely, users judge AI responses as comparable to clinicians despite low accuracy \cite{shekar2024people}.
-Reliability can also be user-dependent: model behavior may degrade in public-facing use, plausibly because outputs adapt to the quality and specificity of user inputs \cite{anthropic-economic-index,bean2025reliability}.
+Reliability can also be user-dependent: model behaviour may degrade in public-facing use, plausibly because outputs adapt to the quality and specificity of user inputs \cite{anthropic-economic-index,bean2025reliability}.

-Beyond LLMs, medical humanities and sociolinguistics emphasize that patients value empathy, clarity, attention to lived experience, and appropriate boundary-setting \cite{stergiopoulos2023makes}.
+Beyond LLMs, medical humanities and sociolinguistics emphasize that patients value empathy, clarity, attention to lived experience and appropriate boundary-setting \cite{stergiopoulos2023makes}.
 A well presented medical advice is more likely to have a positive impact \cite{martin2005challenge} and to attract positive reviews, directly impacting doctor reputation \cite{street2009does,sargeant2008understanding}.
 Quantitative work links physicians' language to outcomes in online consultations, for example positive-emotion and instrumental language correlating with higher returns \cite{geng2024association}.
 Classic analyses also report systematic gender differences in doctor--patient dialogue \cite{meeuwesen1991verbal}, motivating subgroup analyses when studying satisfaction.

 Rather than asking whether LLMs provide correct answers, we study what patients reward in \emph{human} clinician writing.
-Using a large Romanian telemedicine dataset (77k+ question--answer pairs), we measure which observable properties of replies (surface form, readability proxies, psycholinguistic features) are associated with positive feedback.
-This complements Romanian-focused efforts on optimizing LLM-assisted doctor communication that rely on smaller exploratory datasets \cite{niculae-etal-2025-dr}.
+We measure which observable properties of doctor replies (surface form, readability proxies, psycholinguistic features) are associated with positive feedback.
+This complements Romanian-focused efforts on optimizing LLM-assisted doctor communication \cite{niculae-etal-2025-dr}.
 Our goal is not to assess clinical correctness, but to provide an interpretable view of communication cues that correlate with satisfaction.